Skip to Content

 There are several ways to tell how much rust is normal underneath a truck.
 To test for rust, you can squeeze a portion of the underbody with a screwdriver.
 The larger the chunk, the more likely it is to be rusted.
 Tiny flecks of rust are a warning sign.
 Alternatively, you can tap on the underbody to check if it is rusted.

-READ ALSO: How to Get Truck Loads?
+READ ALSO: How to Make a Dump Truck Bed?

 There are two types of rust.
 Surface rust is not structurally significant and may not require any repairs.
 However, if the rust is deep, you may have to repair it.
 Surface rust is easy to remove with a clay bar and a lubricant spray.
 If you notice more than surface rust, you should replace the entire underbody.
 Then, you can use a high-quality detail kit to remove it.